How to take a picture?

-2. Photograph only the item that you want to sell
+2. Photograph only the item you want to sell

-Additional items in the picture may distract potential buyers from your item or cause confusion (e.g. that it is included).
-Any item not related from what you want to sell should be removed from the picture.
+Having several items in the picture might distract or confuse the potential buyer on what is for sale.
+Any items not related to the description should be removed from the picture.

 3. Use a neutral background

-A neutral background helps the buyer focus on the item - consider using a white background.
+Using a neutral background helps the buyer to focus on the item.
+We suggest a white background.

-Any scratches or signs of damage must be mentioned in the description, and presented in the pictures clearly and accurately - this increases the transparency of the item’s condition and creates trust between the buyer and the seller.
+Any signs of damage or scratches must be accurately mentionned in the description and highlighted in the pictures.
+Showing full disclosure fosters confidence-building between the buyer and the seller.

-10. Avoid selfies or showing other parts of your body
+10. Avoid selfies or showing any other parts of your body

 Buyers are interested in your item the most - avoid reflective surfaces and make sure your body is not visible in the background.